 Summary:

 Having a magician at your birthday party can be a great addition to a great party.
-If you choose Scott, you'll get a nice magician who has done this plenty of times before, and who will guarantee a good time for all.
-It really is a lot of fun for all of us!
+If you choose Magician Scott Henderson, you'll get a nice magician with a magical and magnetic personality, and he's done this plenty of times before, and who will guarantee a good time for all.
+It really is a lot of fun for everyone involved.

 Contact Scott Today...